 7:00 pm

-Arrived at the Right Track Sports Cafe just in time to catch the singing of the national anthem prior to the round two match of the 2024 The Rugby Championship: Argentina vs the New Zealand All Blacks.
+Arrived at the Right Track Sports Cafe just in time to catch the singing of the national anthem before the round two match of the 2024 The Rugby Championship: Argentina vs the New Zealand All Blacks.
 A number of patrons stood and sang along which was a little heartwarming . . . and something I've never seen in the States.

 The All Blacks perform a haka before every match; which is a Māori challenge dance aimed at the opposing players.
 I'd seen it on tv³ before, but watching it in a New Zealand bar made it a little more real, with some of the patrons even acting it out.